jronallo/jronallo.github.com/source/_posts/2012-01-23-dpla-strawman-technical-proposal.markdown

 services.

-The DPLA can create a generative platform through using the existing digital collections on the web and adding value.
+The DPLA can create a generative platform through using the existing digital collections on the Web and adding value.
 Each major component of the DPLA platform can make its data available to the world to enable the creation of novel new services and new creative works.

 # Collection Achievements and Profiles System (CAPS)

-The first component that the DPLA could build is a web application which allows for collecting basic information about collections.
-DPLA Collection Profiles provide a mechanism for the DPLA to host a centralized web-based, editable directory of collections on the Internet.
+The first component that the DPLA could build is a Web application which allows for collecting basic information about collections.
+DPLA Collection Profiles provide a mechanism for the DPLA to host a centralized Web-based, editable directory of collections on the Internet.
 DPLA Collection Achievements provide a mechanism for progressively expanding Collection Profile descriptions, promote standards adoption, validate adherence to standards, and progressively